The Origin of Life

 Thermodynamic perspective

-Livings systems will be considered as dissipative structures - mechanisms which flatten out energy gradients in the environment - by degrading sources of potential energy into heat.
+Dissipative structures are dynamical systems with structures which flatten out energy gradients in the environment - by degrading sources of potential energy and generating heat.

 Expand this node